thwonghenry/payment-handling/README.md

 ## Development environment setup

+For development environment, we build the bundle in host, and run it in the docker container.

+So we don't need to rebuild the container when we change the client code.

+Still need to rebuild the container if server code is changed.

-1. Make sure you have docker, node and npm/yarn installed
+1. Make sure you have `docker` installed

-2. Install the packages
-    ```
-    cd app
-    yarn install / npm install
-    ```

-3. Copy the contents of `.env.example` to `.env`, fill in the constants.
+2. Copy the contents of `.env.example` to `.env`, fill in the constants.

-4. Starting the server
+3. Start the server
     ```
     docker-compose up -d
     ```